 - Mobile MAUs—1.57 billion (a 20% increase from last year)

-According to Digiday, almost 9-in-10 Facebook videos are consumed without sound, a signal that brands should consider producing video content that can still be engaging, even in silence (Facebook).
+Almost 9 of 10 Facebook videos are consumed without sound, a signal that brands should consider producing video content that can still be engaging, even in silence.
 To that point, Facebook found that adding captions to videos increases the watch time by 12%, on average.

-To promote Facebook videos, and especially Facebook Live videos, Facebook is paying top social media influencers over $2M dollars to produce live content (Tubefilter) out of a total of $50M to well-known publishers and celebrities to do the same (Wall Street Journal).
+To promote Facebook videos, and especially Facebook Live videos, Facebook is paying top social media influencers over $2M dollars to produce live content out of a total of $50M to well-known publishers and celebrities to do the same.
 Facebook's investment in video technology and live video content serves as a strong indication about the direction Facebook thinks social media content and user behavior is heading.

 Related Post: The 10 Biggest Influencer Marketing Statistics For 2016

-We're particularly please with our progress in video as we move towards a world where video is at the heart of all of our services.
+We're particularly pleased with our progress in video as we move towards a world where video is at the heart of all of our services.

-With users spending an average time of 50 minutes each day on Facebook (including Instagram and Messenger and excluding WhatsApp as reported by The New York Times), a 360% increase in videos populating everyone's news feeds represents a significant uptick and trend (AdAge on the increase of number of Facebook videos in news feeds from 2014 into 2015).
+With users spending an average time of 50 minutes each day on Facebook (including Instagram and Messenger and excluding WhatsApp as reported by The New York Times), a 360% increase in videos populating everyone's news feeds represents a significant uptick and trend.

 In a recent Facebook Newsroom post, product manager and software engineer Vibhi Kant and Jie Xu explain that a user's News Feed is compiled (via algorithm) by posts and content of friends and Pages the user is related to.
 With the advent and proliferation of Facebook Video and Live, this now popular content is being syndicated into News Feeds accounting for the rapid rise of videos across Facebook.